Transfer

 • "Protocols": Specifies the file transfer protocol or protocols over which your file transfer protocol client can connect to your server's endpoint.
 The available protocols are: SFTP (Secure Shell (SSH) File Transfer Protocol): File transfer over SSH FTPS (File Transfer Protocol Secure): File transfer with TLS encryption FTP (File Transfer Protocol): Unencrypted file transfer AS2 (Applicability Statement 2): used for transporting structured business-to-business data If you select FTPS, you must choose a certificate stored in Certificate Manager (ACM) which is used to identify your server when clients connect to it over FTPS.
 If Protocol includes either FTP or FTPS, then the EndpointType must be VPC and the IdentityProviderType must be either AWSDIRECTORYSERVICE, AWSLAMBDA, or APIGATEWAY.
 If Protocol includes FTP, then AddressAllocationIds cannot be associated.
 If Protocol is set only to SFTP, the EndpointType can be set to PUBLIC and the IdentityProviderType can be set any of the supported identity types: SERVICEMANAGED, AWSDIRECTORYSERVICE, AWSLAMBDA, or API_GATEWAY.
 If Protocol includes AS2, then the EndpointType must be VPC, and domain must be Amazon S3.

-• "SecurityPolicyName": Specifies the name of the security policy that is attached to the server.
+• "SecurityPolicyName": Specifies the name of the security policy for the server.

 • "Tags": Key-value pairs that can be used to group and search for servers.